-Lumbini, the birthplace of Gautam Buddha, has always been a place of pilgrimage for people from all across the world.
-This UNESCO world heritage site is rich with elements ranging from elaborately curated monasteries bejeweled with ornaments from all across the world to historical inscriptions and ruins of the castle where Buddha grew up, Lumbini is a treasure trove for spiritual healing and a glance into the genesis of Buddhism across Asia.
+Lumbini, the birthplace of Gautama Buddha, has always been a place of pilgrimage for people from all across the world.
+This UNESCO World Heritage site is rich with elements ranging from elaborately curated monasteries bejeweled with ornaments from all across the world to historical inscriptions and ruins of the castle where Buddha grew up; Lumbini is a treasure trove for spiritual healing and a glance into the genesis of Buddhism across Asia.

 Before we begin, here’s a little back story on Gautama Buddha.